10 Things Your Tourism Website Needs

 Finally, site security has recently grown in importance, make sure your site includes a SSL certification.

-8. Site Search and Navigation
+8. Include a Site Search and Navigation Feature

-9. Mobile Friendliness
+9. Ensure Mobile Friendliness

+With the majority of web browning happening on mobile devices, it is crucial that your website is mobile friendly.
+Make sure your mobile-friendly website is responsive and easy to navigate.
 Even if a website is mobile friendly, it’s also imperative to optimize it to load quickly.
 To check your load speed on mobile, check out this link or utilize this tool in Google Analytics.

 10. Brand and Personalization Integration